gbmhunter/MToolkit/README.rst

 ========= ========== =====================================================================
 Version    Date       Comment
 ========= ========== =====================================================================
-v7.1.0.0  2014-09-14 Updated all git submodules.
-v7.0.0.0  2014-09-12 Added MHal module to toolkit, and added it to the new README section 'Abstraction Layers', closes #11. v6.2.0.0  2014-09-10 Renamed all submodules to match their acutal repo names.
+v7.2.0.0  2014-09-14 Added Makefile which builds and tests all modules in MToolkit, closes #7.
+Added .travis.yml file to enable TravisCI integration, closes #13. v7.1.0.0  2014-09-14 Updated all git submodules. v7.0.0.0  2014-09-12 Added MHal module to toolkit, and added it to the new README section 'Abstraction Layers', closes #11. v6.2.0.0  2014-09-10 Renamed all submodules to match their acutal repo names.
 Updated README accordingly.